How Do Indexing Metadata and Structure Make LLM Search Work?

 2. Metadata determines how the LLM interprets meaning

 Metadata acts as descriptors.
 It adds labels such as topic, format, source, date, and category.
 These labels help retrieval engines quickly filter and match content blocks with user intent.
+In LLM marketing and sales enablement use cases, metadata is what keeps brand claims and product facts separated.

 3. Structure determines how cleanly information is separated